-The introduction of advanced modeling techniques using ETABS Software package.
-It consists of modeling in multiple-grid systems using Cartesian and/or Polar coordinates, as well as non-concentric modeling with a variation in the Cardinal Points and Insertion Points; the use of Section Designer members and Non-Prismatic elements; all loading types and shapes in the global and local coordinates; the ETABS concept for the Pattern Live Load Factor; modeling of inclined slabs for stairs and ramps, and modeling of shells for all types of domes.
-Introduction to the ETABS overwrites for the design of Reinforced Concrete members (Seismic or Non-Seismic Design) using ACI318 Provisions.

-Pre-requisite: CIVE 303 Co-requisite: CIVE 304
+Advanced modeling techniques using ETABS/SAFE Software packages.
+It consists of modeling in multiplegrid systems using Cartesian and/or Polar coordinates, as well as non-concentric modeling with a variation in the Cardinal Points and Insertion Points; the use of Section Designer members and Non-Prismatic elements; all loading types and shapes in global and local coordinates; the ETABS concept for the Pattern Live Load; modeling of inclined slabs for stairs and ramps, and modeling of shells for all types of domes.
+Introduction to the ETABS overwrites for the design of Reinforced Concrete members (Seismic or Non-Seismic Design) using ACI318 Provisions, Introduction to temperature loads, Design of all types of Foundations using SAFE.
+Pre-requisite: CIVE 303

 CIVE 322 TECHNICAL PLATFORM COMPUTING FOR CIVIL ENGINEERING 3.0: 2 cr.
+E

-E This course develops computing skills using the technical computing platform Mathematica.
-Topics include: introduction to Mathematica, symbolics, numerics, graphics, animations, programming, Faculty of Engineering 49 document organization and typesetting.
+This course develops computing skills using the technical computing platform Mathematica.
+Topics include: introduction to Mathematica, symbolics, numerics, graphics, animations, programming, document organization and typesetting.
 Applications to statics, dynamics, engineering mechanics, fluid mechanics and other engineering related courses.
 Emphasis on ability to plan solutions to technical problems then execute and prepare organized technical reports including tables, figures and illustrations.